For anyone eager to get out on a lake or reservoir in Alberta, you'll find…

 Murtle Lake is the largest lake in North America that doesn’t allow motor boats

-Murtle Lake may even be the largest lake in the world that doesn’t allow motor boats – with one exception, the ranger’s boat.
-You can paddle over 100 kilometres of shoreline and hike on six marked trails ranging in length from three kilometres to 15 kilometres round trip.
 You can swim too though it takes some time for the water to warm up.
 And if you’re into fishing you’ll want to bring a rod and try your luck.
 (Buy a fishing license ahead of time.)
 The lake is famous for its rainbow trout and kokanee, also known as freshwater salmon.

 First you have to get to the town of Blue River, probably best known for being the base of Mike Wiegle Helicopter Skiing.
 Blue River sits on the Yellowhead Highway, about three hours west of Jasper or three hours north of Kamloops depending on where you’re coming from.
-From there it’s a 27 kilometre drive on a rough but passable gravel road that winds its way up thousands of feet to a parking lot.
+From there it’s a 27 km drive on a rough but passable gravel road that winds its way up thousands of feet to a parking lot.

 You’re still not there.

-It’s a 2.5 kilometre portage on a wide trail from the parking lot to the put-in at the Murtle Lagoon through old-growth forest of cedar and hemlock.
+It’s a 2.5 km portage on a wide trail from the parking lot to the put-in at the Murtle Lagoon through old-growth forest of cedar and hemlock.
 We elected to rent kayaks from Murtle Canoes for this trip.
 It simplified the portage since they’re waiting for you at the other end.
 Plus we didn’t have to worry about unlocked kayaks on top of our car for the next 10 days of our holiday.

 However you do still have to portage the rest of your gear in.
 Fortunately Murtle Canoes made it easy by providing large carts for anyone that rents a canoe or kayak.
 They’re just sitting there in the parking lot.